canada-ca/Open_First_Whitepaper/4_Open_Source_Code.md

 ### Actions
-The default position when developing new projects is to:
-- Use OSS, which is software that does not charge users a purchase or licensing fee for modifying or redistributing the source code, in our projects and contribute back to the open source community.
-- Develop our work in the open.
-- Publish publicly all source code created or modified, whether developed in-house by government staff or through negotiated contracts.

 The GC will:
 - publish guidance for departments and agencies to release code developed interaly as OSS;
-- require that all newly developed code be published as OSS, starting immediately;
+- use OSS in our projects and contribute back to the open source community;
+- publish as OSS all source code created or modified, whether developed in-house by government staff or through negotiated contracts, starting immediately;
+- be an active contributor to OSS projects that it or its clients utilize;
+- encourages contributions to its OSS projects, whether it be code, commentary, bug reports, feature requests, or overall strategic direction;
+- adopt permissive licenses for its OSS projects and comply to the licenses of OSS projects they contribute to.

 ### Examples